wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 We will study these problems using a model of database systems.
 This model is abstraction of many types of data handling systems, such as database management systems of data processing applications, transaction processing system for airline reservations or banking, and file systems for a general purpose computing environment.
+Our study of concurrency control and recovery is to ensure such systems that conforms to our model.